reves/fley/README.md

     toggleStyle()
     {
-        // Calls to other actions do not cause additional rendering.
+        // 1) Inner calls to other actions do not cause additional rendering.
-        // Returning "null" prevents rendering.
-        return this.style === 'light'
+        // 2) Returning "null" from the most outer action prevents rendering. return this.style === 'light'
             ? this.setStyle('dark')
             : this.setStyle('light')